-Which airport directors can sleep soundly in their beds?
-Aviation Analytics estimated seat profitability on Air Berlin’s short haul international network, using our accurate accounts-derived seat costs and average fares from our in-house Low Cost Fares Database.
+Which airport managers can sleep soundly in their beds?
+Aviation Analytics estimated seat profitability on Air Berlin’s short-haul international network, using our accurate accounts-derived seat costs and average fares from our in-house Low Cost Fares Database.
 The figures below cover the period January to August 2017 and include fully observed fares to the point of departure on all flights.

 |Tel Aviv Yafo||€26|